Carbon

 The allotropes are the different simple substances (substances made up of a single chemical element) that can form a chemical element.
 In the case of carbon, its allotropes are the different simple substances that this element can form, depending on how its atoms are linked.
 Thus, each allotrope has a different molecular structure.

-You may be interested: Endothermic Reactions
+You may be interested: Subject

 Each allotrope of the same element can vary in some properties, such as its hardness, color, odor, melting point (temperature at which a solid transforms into a liquid), boiling point (temperature at which the pressure of a liquid is reduced). equals the vapor pressure of this liquid, then it transforms into vapor), among others.